tych0/tycho.pizza/src/music.md

 #.
 Train

 Here's a list of things I would like to see, but haven't yet.
-Some of them may never happen again, but I've still got them on my wish list ;-)
+Some of them may never happen again, but I've still got them on my wish list :-)

 #.
 Everlast
 #.
 Nirvana
 #.
+Alice in Chains
+#.
 Puscifer/Tool/Maynard/A Perfect Circle
+#.
+Greg Laswell
 #.
 Guster
 #.
 Rage Against the Machine
 #.
 Jason Mraz